 Controlling Your Information

-As a convenience to our members, we provide a number of different opportunities to review and change information in your profile and to unsubscribe from our Services.
+A. Accessing Your Profile.
+As a convenience, we provide a number of different opportunities to review and change information in your profile and to unsubscribe from our Services.
 For example, you can go to the website and log into your profile page to make desired changes.

 Please be advised that we may reject requests that are unreasonably repetitive, require disproportionate administrative or technical efforts, risk the privacy of other individuals or would be commercially unreasonable or impracticable.